StackShareStackShare

 In summary, while both AWS Database Migration Service and Kafka are used for data migration and processing, Database Migration Service is a managed service focused on simplifying database migrations, while Kafka is an open-source streaming platform designed for building real-time data pipelines and applications.
 Kafka offers a more flexible and scalable architecture, while Database Migration Service provides a seamless migration experience with support for various database engines.

-Advice on AWS Database Migration Service and Kafka
+Advice on Kafka, AWS Database Migration Service

 We are going to develop a microservices-based application.
 It consists of AngularJS, ASP.NET Core, and MSSQL.